 With Algolia you can build a rich dropdown menu displaying query suggestions but also include actual search results.
 Algolia goes even further and provides search results in real time with each keystroke, so search feels like a conversation & not an order request).

 GSS provides you with a simple way to categorize your content and refine your end-users search through those categories.
 To define your categories, you could either add them through your page’s meta-data or by defining an annotation file.
 Unfortunately, this provides you limited refinement capabilities and makes it almost impossible to create a flexible search experience for all your users.

 To solve this, Algolia provides you with a full-featured faceted-search experience, letting you define all the dimensions you want to use for the refinements.
 Building an Amazon-like refinements sidebar takes a matter of minutes.

 Algolia can be a great option for GSS users to consider if you’re serious about search; However it all comes down to what you want to do with Search.
 If Search is core to your user experience, or you believe it could be with a better search experience, putting in a little extra effort and a few lines of code may be worth it.
 Outside of our one-click integrations with major content & ecommerce platforms, our team can help guide you through the transition and the choices to make.
 Sign up below to learn more.

 Want to learn more?

-Join us for our next webinar and learn more about the benefits of moving from GSS to Algolia.
+Watch our on-demand webinar and learn more about the benefits of moving from GSS to Algolia.